lucasvolkmer/d2l-en-branch/chapter_preliminaries/index.md

 Felizmente, o pacote `autograd` calcula automaticamente a diferenciação para nós, e vamos cobrir isso a seguir.

-Next, machine learning is concerned with making predictions: what is the likely value of some unknown attribute, given the information that we observe?
-To reason rigorously under uncertainty we will need to invoke the language of probability.

 Em seguida, o aprendizado de máquina se preocupa em fazer previsões: qual é o valor provável de algum atributo desconhecido, dada a informação que observamos?